First Flight (medical research horse)

 First Flight was a thoroughbred horse used in the production of the first botulism antitoxin.
 The horse was used as a research animal between 1978 and 1993 to produce antitoxin for military and civilian personnel.
 Until the 1990s, serum derived from First Flight was the only source of the antitoxin in the United States.

 Background

 First Flight was originally bred as a racehorse, but there are no records of him competing in a race in the National Sporting Library & Museum.
-He was trained to serve as a caisson horse during military funerals at Arlington National Cemetery.
-However, the 1200 lbs horse was skittish around crowds and prone to bolting.
+He was reportedly 1200 lbs and trained to serve as a caisson horse during military funerals at Arlington National Cemetery, but was skittish around crowds and prone to bolting.